davidpacold/Airia-Powered-Slackbot/README.md

 *Advanced Features:*
 4. Click the three dots menu (⋮) on any message and select "Summarize" to:
-   - Summarize a thread (if the message has replies)
+   - Summarize a thread (if the message has replies) - summary appears in the thread itself
-   - Summarize a single message (if it's not in a thread)
+   - Summarize a single message (if it's not in a thread) - summary appears as a reply to the original message
-   - Summarize recent conversation (for context) *(Note: Make sure to add the bot to any channels where you want to use this feature)*
+   - Summarize recent conversation (for context) - summary appears as a new message in the channel *(Note: Make sure to add the bot to any channels where you want to use this feature)*

+   The thread detection and reply behavior now includes:
+   - Extremely robust thread detection with multiple fallback mechanisms
+   - Smart handling of thread parents vs. thread replies
+   - Timestamp validation and automatic cleaning of invalid formats
+   - Automatic retry with alternate timestamps if the first attempt fails
+   - Special handling for the "invalid_arguments" error that can occur with some thread formats
+   - Clear explanatory messages if a thread reply has to fall back to a regular message
+   - Detailed diagnostic logging to help troubleshoot edge cases
 5. Use the lightning bolt (⚡) icon in the message compose box and select "Ask AI Assistant"
 6. In Slack Workflow Builder, create a new workflow and add the "Generate response" step
 7. Share a link from your configured domain to see link unfurling